New Found Glory (album): Release

 The band played two shows of the Warped Tour; they played on a local stage and outdrew of the tour's headlining act.
 On August 28, New Found Glory was announced for release the following month.
 The group played shows with Face to Face, Saves the Day, and Alkaline Trio between late August and early October.
 New Found Glory was released on September 26.
 In October and November, the group toured with Fenix TX, which was followed by a headlining tour with support from Midtown and Dashboard Confessional until mid-December.
 The band closed the year with a New Year's Eve showed alongside Blink-182 and Weezer.
 In January 2001, they performed at a snowboard cross competition, a benefit for a down syndrome charity, and a WHFS radio show.
-Also in the month, a music video was filmed for "Hit or Miss".
+"Hit or Miss" was released to modern rock radio stations on January 22, 2001.
+That same month, a music video was filmed for the song.
 It was shot in Los Angeles, California and featured The Real World New Orleans actress Julie Stoffer.
 The group invited fans through their website to attend the filming, which resulted in over 1,000 people showing up and being shut down by the Los Angeles County fire marshal.
 The video was posted online on February 15; it showed the band attempting to get into a venue on time.

 In February and March, the group supported Less Than Jake on their US headlining tour.
 The "Hit or Miss" music video was gaining video airplay in March.
 In April, the group went on tour with Glassjaw, the Movielife and Autopilot Off.
 On April 18, the group performed "Hit or Miss" on Late Night with Conan O'Brien.
 Following this, the band went on a tour of Europe.
 Preceded by a performance at KROQ Weenie Roast, the band played the first seven shows on the Warped Tour until early July.
 They spent the following two months opening for Blink-182.
 The music video for "Dressed to Kill" was posted online on July 24.
 In August, the band performed at Edgefest II in Canada.
 Due to the September 11 attacks, two shows were rescheduled for the following week.
 Around this time, the band members moved out from Coral Springs to San Diego, California, save for Gilbert, who moved to Los Angeles.
 In October and November, the band went on the Warped Inside Tour, which featured Rx Bandits, H2O and River City High as the support acts.
 Halfway through the trek, Bolooki broke his arm after falling off stage; Rx Bandit drummer Chris Tsagakis filled his spot.
 In December, the group went on a tour of the UK with support from Fenix TX.